KartikP/KartikP.github.io/_posts/2023-10-10-Art-Subjective-Experience.md

 source: [A Reddit Post](https://www.reddit.com/r/Damnthatsinteresting/comments/z0rm5t/the_evolution_of_picassos_style/)

-Dr. P's story is a tragically beautiful case of pairting artistic style to stages of a neurlogical disorder.
+Dr. P's story is a tragically beautiful case of pairting artistic style to stages of a neurological disorder.
 From realism to non-representational and finally abstract, "the paintings were a tragic pathological exhibit, which belonged to neurology, not art."

 *How much of art is just a reflection of the artist's pathological development?* Perhaps not pathological but just a standard deviation or 3 away from the norm.